 The relay reselection can be viewed just like redoing the relay selection as described in Sol#8 or be performed as described in Sol#50.

-The reselection criteria are to be coordinated with RAN2 WG.
+NOTE 1: It is left to RAN WG2 to decide the radio criteria on Relay reselection.